Purim Tips for Parents

 Aerosols and foam sprays contain chemical substances which are harmful to the eyes upon contact.
 These items should never be aimed at the eyes.
 In the event of an eye injury due to contact with these substances, rinse the eyes with tap water and refer the child for medical attention.

-Dafna Ziv-Bosani, clinical dietician in the the Nutrition and Dietary Unit, notes that children are apt to eat a lot of candies and confectionary over Purim rather than nutritious food necessary for normal growth.
+Dafna Ziv-Bosani, Head of the Nutrition and Dietary Unit, notes that children are apt to eat a lot of candies and confectionary over Purim rather than nutritious food necessary for normal growth.
 The importance of maintaining proper nutrition should be explained to children and limits imposed where appropriate.
-Candies should be limited to one or two at the most after a nutritious meal rather than eating all the candies at once.
-Preparation of “mishlochei manot” (Purim gift baskets) should be prepared at home together with the children, allowing for a better choice of contents, and providing an opportunity to explain the difference between healthy and unhealthy snacks, such as those containing artificial food coloring or large quantities of sugar and fats.
+Candies should be limited to one or two at the most after a nutritious meal.
+Food labels should be read, while items disguised as healthy foods such as nutritious snacks or morning cereals which contain high amounts of sugar and oil should be removed from the child's diet.
+Use should be made of the red and green stickers located on foodstuffs today.